-How Restaurant Management Software Can Help Run Your Ghost Kitchen
+How Ghost Kitchen Software Can Help Run Your Ghost Kitchen

-You’ve probably done it countless times.
-You’re craving a certain kind of food, but you don’t want to go out.
-So, you grab your phone, open DoorDash, UberEats, or some other delivery app, find a restaurant that makes what you’re hankering for and order.
+You've probably done it countless times.
+You're craving a certain kind of, but you don't want to go out.
+So, you grab your phone, open DoorDash, UberEats, or some other delivery app, find a restaurant that makes what you're hankering for and order.

 According to the Nation's Restaurant News, over half of Americans use delivery services to buy food from casual dining restaurants.
 Customers agree that it makes life easier by allowing them to have a good meal from the comfort of their own home.

 While the rise of third-party delivery apps have given traditional restaurants another revenue stream, it has also driven the popularity of another trend: ghost kitchens.
-Instead of spending money on dine-in or takeout concepts, restaurants have reduced their costs by turning to a delivery-only model to sell their menu items.
+Instead of spending money on dine-in or takeout concepts, restaurants have reduced their costs by turning to a delivery-only model, sometimes with no physical restaurant at all, to sell their menu items.

-But it’s not only delivery apps that are making that possible for restaurateurs.
-Restaurant management, inventory, and accounting software solutions have made it possible for owners to experiment with multiple brands, food concepts, and business models using ghost kitchens.
+But it's not only delivery apps that are making that possible for restaurateurs.
+Restaurant management, inventory, and accounting software solutions have made it possible for owners to experiment with multiple brands, food concepts, and business models using ghost kitchens and ghost kitchen software.

 What Is a Ghost Kitchen?

-A ghost kitchen is a professional cooking space or restaurant that prepares food for deliveries only.
-There is no sit-down dining, and often no takeout counter.
-They are also known as cloud kitchens, dark kitchens, commissaries, or virtual kitchens.
+A ghost kitchen is a professional kitchen space or restaurant that prepares food for deliveries only.
+There is no sit-down dining, and often no counter for takeout orders.
+They are also referred to as a cloud kitchen, dark kitchen, virtual restaurant or virtual kitchen.

-The popularity of ghost kitchens has grown as restaurant tech and delivery apps become more sophisticated, creating a seamless experience for both restaurant staff and customers.
-To date, there are about 1,500 ghost kitchens in the U.S. Their market share was valued at just over $43 billion in 2014, and it’s expected to rise to just over $71 billion by 2027.
+The popularity of the ghost kitchen concept has grown as restaurant tech and delivery apps become more sophisticated, creating a seamless experience for both restaurant staff and customers.
+To date, there are about 1,500 ghost kitchens in the U.S. Their market share was valued at just over $43 billion in 2014, and it's expected to rise to just over $71 billion by 2027.

-Ghost kitchens, whose growth was driven by food delivery apps pre-pandemic, got a major boost from lockdowns as the restaurant industry was forced to rethink how they serve their customers.
+Ghost kitchens, whose growth was driven by the popularity of the food delivery app and online ordering pre-pandemic, got a major boost from lockdowns as the restaurant industry was forced to rethink how they serve their customers.

-Some restaurants have moved to the ghost kitchen model simply to save money, converting their menus to delivery only.
-Meanwhile some big businesses have gotten in on the act, running multiple delivery restaurants out of a single kitchen that prepares food for each concept’s menu.
+Some restaurants have moved to the ghost kitchen model simply to save money, converting their menus to delivery only via a delivery platform.
+Meanwhile some big businesses have gotten in on the act, running multiple delivery restaurants out of a single shared kitchen that prepares food for each concept's menu.

 There are even ghost kitchen food trucks, virtual trucks that are optimized for takeout and delivery.